VinAIResearch/Counting-DETR/README.md

 cd src/CountDETR_147_2nd_stage && ./scripts/var_wh_laplace_600.sh
 ```
 Sample scripts would both train and evaluate experiments.

+## Acknowledgments
+Our code borrowed some parts of the official repositories of AnchorDETR.
+Thank you so much to the authors for their efforts to release source code and pre-trained weights.

 ## Contact
 If you have any questions, feel free to open an issue or contact us at NguyenVanThanhHust@gmail.com.